 Hair Shedding can occur after hair transplants.
 It occurs when hair and grafts are harvested from the donor area, cutting the blood supply.
 It is stored in the holding solution and then inserted in the recipient area.
 These inserted grafts shed from the head but it is temporary.
 Hair grows back again in two weeks until six weeks of hair transplant

-If you are wondering how to minimise shock loss or shedding after hair transplant, then first choose a skilled expert as that is the first step of reducing the risk of shedding and shock loss.
-Secondly, undertake the use of medications like minoxidil and finasteride which are FDA approved drugs and considerably reduce the risk of shedding as well as shock loss.
+If you are wondering how to minimize shock loss and hair shedding after hair transplant, then first choose a skilled expert as that is the first step of reducing the risk of shedding and shock loss.
+Secondly, the FDA approved drugs such as Minoxidil and Finasteride reduces the risk of Shock Loss and Hair Shedding after hair transplant.

-The third step to undertake is the adoption of a proper magnification standard instrument, which will reduce the risk of shedding and shock loss and lastly, choose a surgeon wisely and educate yourself completely before going for a hair transplant surgery.
+The third step to undertake is the adoption of a proper magnification standard instrument, which will reduce the risk of shedding and shock loss and lastly, choose a surgeon wisely and educate yourself completely before going for surgery about hair transplant.